JacksonKuo/blog/_posts/2025-1-21-app-defense-part-2.markdown

 #### Artifacts

-The workflow will generate a JAR file that will be saved in the Github Releases as a publically available attachment.[^1] The workflow does need read / write permissions in order to create Releases.
+The workflow will generate a JAR file that will be saved in the Github Releases as a publicly available attachment.[^1] The workflow does need read / write permissions in order to create Releases.

 * Github Artifacts and Packages don't have a mechanism to download without authentication.
 I want a internet facing artifact that can be downloaded without any sort of Github Token.
 The idea is I should be able to download and run this JAR from any platform anywhere at any time.
 * Note to self, when calling the Github API always use Github CLI instead of direct `curl` calls.
 The code simplicity with using `gh cli` is like night and day.